mkm99/spotify_scrp/README.md

 In this project, information from Spotify's website is scraped.
 The information from the top 50 songs each week is grabbed, saved in a csv file and in a database.
-Then, the information is displayed in a webpage that a user is able to sort the songs by position, song's name, song's title, if they are explicit, and duration by clicking in the table's headers.
+Then, the information is displayed in a webpage where a user is able to sort the songs by position, song's name, song's title, explicit, and duration by clicking in the table's headers.